jackdelahunt/Liam/README.md

 # Liam
-Liam is a statically typed compiled language intended for performance comparable to C++ but less pain along the way.
+Liam is a strongly typed compiled language intended for performance comparable to C++ but less pain along the way.
 Liam generates and outputs `rust` which is then compiled to a final binary.

 ## Examples
 ### Hello world